Camp Mariposa is a year-round addiction prevention and mentoring program for youth affected by the substance use disorder of a family member.

 o Have fun!

-Camp Mariposa® Nashua was created and is supported in part by Eluna.
+Camp Mariposa Nashua was created and is supported in part by Eluna.
 For more information, please visit elunanetwork.org.

-The camp is located at Barbara C. Harris Camp & Conference Center in Greenfield, NH.
+Camp sessions are held at Barbara C. Harris Camp & Conference Center in Greenfield, NH.

 Upcoming Camp Dates